whyvez/auth0-angular/README.md

 #### auth.isAuthenticated

-This flag returns wether there's a user authenticated or not.
+This flag returns whether there's a user authenticated or not.

 #### auth.id_token, auth.access_token, auth.state

-This property contains the tokens returned after the user is logged in.
+These properties contain the tokens returned after the user is logged in.
 Mostly for internal usage.

 #### auth.hookEvents()

 auth0-angular takes care of checking that **unauthenticated users canoot access restricted resources**.
 For that, auth0-angular hooks to internal angular events so that we can redirect the user to the login page if he doesn't have the right permission to access a page.
-For that, you need to hook auth0-angular to all of this events on application run
+For that, you need to hook auth0-angular to all of these events on application run.

 First, you need to configure the restricted routes: